-If the vehicle passes the waypoint or gets out of the current route, the system will automatically reroute back to the current waypoint.
-At the same time, the system will show a Drive to icon along with the next waypoint address so the current waypoint can be skipped and guidance can resume to the next waypoint or destination.
+If the vehicle passes the waypoint or gets out of the current route, the system will automatically reroute back to this waypoint.
+At the same time, it will show a Drive to icon along with the next waypoint address so the current waypoint can be skipped and guidance can resume to the next waypoint or destination.